apparebit/deface/docs/install.rst

 Use as Library
 --------------

-If you want to use *deface* as a library from within your own code, you install the package just the same.
+As long you comply by the terms of the license, you can also use *deface* as a library within your own code.
+Notably, that enables you to use the model classes for representing cleaned up and simplified posts.
+To this end, you install the package just the same.
 Just remember to add the dependency to your project's ``requirements.txt`` or ``pyproject.toml``.

 Modify deface